 IFOs, however, are problematic in that they are not interesting to most ufologists.
 In fact, many UFO investigators do not record any details about UFOs reported to them which seem easily explained as ordinary objects.
 This may be a serious error.
 The UFO witness is conscientiously reporting an object which is mysterious to him or her - the exact definition of a UFO.
 Therefore, even the late-night anonymous telephone calls which are obviously reports of airplanes or planets should be logged as UFO reports.

-With the exception of 1993, the number of Canadian UFO reports appeared to remain constant at an average of about 190 cases per year, if we discard the 1993 figure as an aberration.
-If we include the 1993 data, the Canadian average is 236 cases per year.
-The 284 cases in 1997, therefore, is significantly more than average.
+With the exception of 1993, the number of Canadian UFO reports appears to remain constant at an average of about 190 cases per year, if we discard the 1993 figure as an aberration.
+If we include the 1993 data, the Canadian average is 232 cases per year.
+Therefore, the number of UFO cases reported in 1998, although 16 per cent less than 1997, considerably fewer in number than 1997, is still about the Canadian average.

-[Note: Additional reports not included in this survey were obtained from a group of individuals regularly conducting a nightly skywatch along the shore of Lake Ontario near Toronto.
-As many as 150 separate sightings were noted by this group during 1997, nearly all of which were Nocturnal Lights seen on or above the lake.
+[Note: Additional reports not included in this survey were obtained from nightly skywatch groups, nearly all of which were Nocturnal Lights seen on or above the lake.
 These cases were not investigated but received as information and may form a new class of UFO which might be better studied as a whole because of the inherent skewing of data in this survey by their inclusion.
 It is hoped this problem will be addressed in later analyses.]

 Since most UFO reports can be explained and reclassified as IFOs, we can observe that this attests to the reality of the objects seen.
 UFO reports actually reflect real events which occur.
 When a UFO is reported, a real object has been seen and was not just a fantasy of a witness' imagination.